b3h3moth/L-Perl/README.md

 # L-Perl, stands for Learning Perl

-How to Learning Perl in a UNIX way, the purpose of these articles is to learn and improve Perl scripting and programming for everyday use on Unix systems.
+How to Learning Perl in a UNIX way, the purpose of these articles is to learn and improve Perl scripting and programming for everyday use on the Unix systems.

+The CPAN modules are directories (I mean in this repository), they are written exactly how they are, except for a pair of colon replaced with a dash (i.e. List::Util become List-Util).

 ## List of great books about Perl